-Gina Fedock is an assistant professor in the School of Social Service Administration.
+Gina Fedock is an assistant professor in the Crown Family School of Social Work, Policy, and Practice.
 Her work focuses on improving women's mental health and spans the boundaries of public health, criminal justice, law, and social work.
 Her research includes implementing, testing, and evaluating interventions that are designed to improve the quality of women's health in the community and within correctional settings.

 In addition, her work expands a trauma-informed framework of understanding and addressing women's health needs.
 She integrates women's experiences of gender-based violence, such as sexual violence and intimate partner violence, into her research.
 Through a human rights framework, her work incorporates advocacy for addressing social injustices in order to improve women's health and wellbeing.